 Cats are not low-maintenance pets.
 They require the same loving care as dogs, pet birds, and exotic pets.
-All adult cats should be seen by their veterinarian at least once a year for a routine "well-check" examination.
-An annual vet check draws a baseline of the cat's normal physical condition.
-This allows the vet to easily spot differences in the cat's condition should illness or emergencies arise.
+All adult cats should be seen by their veterinarian at least once a year for a routine wellness examination.
+This annual check-up draws a baseline of the cat's normal physical condition, which lets the vet easily spot differences in the cat's condition should illness or emergencies arise.

-First, a vet tech or assistant will typically weigh your cat.
-Some veterinary clinics even have a scale built into the examination table.
+When you first go in for the exam, vet tech or assistant will typically weigh your cat.
+Some veterinary clinics even have a scale built into the examination table or a portable one they bring in for smaller animals.
 Next, the vet tech will take your cat's temperature with a rectal thermometer.
-You may be asked to assist with this by holding the cat's front end steady.
+You may be asked to assist with this by holding your cat's front end steady.

-Listening to your cat's heart and lungs will allow your vet to find any heart murmurs or abnormal sounds, such as respiratory congestion.
+Listening to your cat's heart and lungs allows your vet to find any heart murmurs or abnormal sounds, such as respiratory congestion.
 Then, your vet will comb the cat's fur with a flea comb, looking for signs of "flea dirt."
-Examining the paws and feet also allows your vet to look for broken and/or damaged claws, cuts, or injury to the pad leather.
+Examining the paws and feet also allows your vet to look for broken or damaged claws, cuts, or injury to the pads.
 Then, the anus will be checked for visual evidence of worms, and the anal gland will be looked at for potential signs of infection or impaction.

 Lastly, your veterinarian will carefully palpate fingers into your cat's internal organs to feel for signs of abnormalities, such as swelling, lumps, or bumps.
 This is one of the most important parts of the wellness check, as your vet's fingers have the magical ability to remember how a particular cat feels normally.
 This makes it easy to pinpoint potential problems at future visits.

-- CBC (Complete Blood Count).
-This tests measures and evaluates the type of cells circulating in the blood, including red cells, white cells, and platelets.
+- Complete blood count (CBC): The tests measure and evaluate the type of cells circulating in the blood, including red cells, white cells, and platelets.
 In some cases, the CBC might also isolate other microorganisms and parasites.
 The CBC is useful for detecting anemia, leukemia, infections, and other conditions.

-- Blood Chemistry Panel.
-The blood chemistry panel measures your cat’s electrolytes, enzymes, and chemical elements of blood such as calcium and phosphorous levels.
+- Blood chemistry panel: The blood chemistry panel measures your cat’s electrolytes, enzymes, and chemical elements of blood such as liver values and kidney values.

-- Urinalysis (UA).
-Your veterinarian may suggest this test, or you may request it, if you have cause to suspect a UTI.
-A urinalysis will help your veterinarian detect the presence of specific substances that normally do not appear in urine, including protein, sugar, white blood cells or blood.
+- Urinalysis (UA): Your veterinarian may suggest this test, or you may request it if you have cause to suspect a urinary tract infection (UTI).
+A urinalysis will help your veterinarian detect the presence of specific substances that normally do not appear in urine, including protein, sugar, white blood cells, or blood.
 It may also help in the diagnosis of certain diseases.

-At the conclusion of your appointment, your veterinarian will discuss findings from the physical examination, and give you medications such as worming medicine, when indicated.
+After your appointment, your veterinarian will discuss findings from the physical examination and give you medications such as worming medicine, when indicated.
 You will also receive the results of the lab tests, usually by phone a few days later, along with any necessary follow-up appointments.